Haydn-Martin/Haydn-Martin.github.io/_posts/2024-08-02-The-Only-Statistics-You-Need.md

 There are some common places that these techniques are deployed:

-Headline --> EATING RASBERRYS INCREASES THE CHANCES OF THUMB CANCER BY 10%.
-Let's take this as true.
+Headline --> EATING RASPBERRIES INCREASES THE CHANCES OF THUMB CANCER BY 10%.
+Let's say this is true.
 Ok.
 Fine.
-I never liked my thumbs that much anayway.
-But as we read on we discover that the type of berry consumption increases our chances from 0.000001% to 0.0000011%.
+I never liked my thumbs that much anyway.
+But as we read on we discover that this type of berry consumption increases our chances from 0.000001% to 0.0000011%.
 So the headline is technically correct but kind of misleading.
-Or let's say this study was conducted on left-handed 65-year-old women.
+Or let's say this study was conducted on left-handed, 65-year-old women.
-I would quit like to know that before declaring war on rasberrys.
+I would quit like to know that before declaring war on raspberries.
 Ignore the headline and try and focus on the data in raw form.

 Visualisations --> people choose the timeline, axes, colours, etc. to best sell whatever it is they are trying to sell.
-There are many tricks here (check out the wikipedia page!) but the most common is probably the choice of
+There are many tricks here ([check out the wikipedia page!](https://en.wikipedia.org/wiki/Misleading_graph)) but the most common is probably the choice of
-axes: magnifying axes to increase the perceived effect size and shrinking them to achieve the opposite effect.
+axes: magnifying axes to increase the perceived effect size and shrinking them to diminish it.

 Something like this:

 ![img.png](img.png)

 _Source: https://www.ck12.org/c/statistics/misleading-graphs-identify-misleading-statistics/lesson/Identification-of-Misleading-Statistics/_

-What did we learn about headlines?
+Wait, what did we learn about headlines?
 Apparently there is a "Huge Spike" - but is 250000 to 252000 really huge?
-Less than 1%?
 Looking at the chart, it certainly looks big.
 But look at the y-axis!
 It's been truncated such that the max is 252000 and the min is 249000.
 Bastards.
 You can make any difference appear large by using this trick.